 “Cool…” I blurt out for the delight of Marta, Frank, and Jim.

-“Heh, I’m sorry, but we’ve got to leave.
-Has been a pleasure, Marta, Frank,” smiles heartily the Space Cowboy.
+“Heh, I’m sorry, but we gotta leave.
+Has been a pleasure, Marta, Frank,” says the Space Cowboy smiling heartily.

 “The pleasure is ours, Mister Space Cowboy,” says Marta.

-We bid goodbyes to Frank, and Marta guides us back to the airlock.
+We bid goodbye to Frank, and Marta guides us back to the airlock.

-“I wish you a good voyage back to Gaia,” Marta bows to us.
+“I wish you a good voyage back to Gaia,” says Marta bowing to us.

-“Thankful I am for your wishes,” says Marta.
+“Thankful I am for your wishes,” says Marta in her monotone voice.

 “Yup, ’course.
 We’ll chat again when’s done,” laughs Jim.